WildMeOrg/wbia-plugin-orientation/wbia_orientation/README.rst

 Sea Dragon heads
 ================

-Green - an axis-aligned box, Red - a detected object-aligned box.
-Yellow dot indicates a detected front of the animal.
+Green is an axis-aligned box, Red is a detected object-aligned box.
+Yellow side indicates a detected front of the animal.

 .. figure:: ../examples/seadragon_bboxes_1.jpg
    :align: center